liaowb126/shadowsocks-vertx/README.md

     2. Not support: fast_open.
 Java doesn't have such feature.
     3. Not support: workers.
 Vertx will set work thread number automatically.
     4. Additional: server_mode, set the running mode, true for the server, false for the client.
     5. Additional: iv_len, set the iv length.
+It is recommended between 17 to 512.

 You could refer to demo config etc/demo.json.